Initial Tests and ISSB Test for Officers’ induction in the Pakistan Army

 On this day, you will be asked to pack your luggage and be ready for departure.
 However, on the day, some candidates will be called for a re-interview or any other task.

 On this very day, your recommendation/not recommendation letters will also be dispatched from the ISSB center.
-The letter will reach you after one or two days.
+The letter will reach you in one or two days.

-THAT’S ALL ABOUT PAKISTAN ARMY INITIAL TESTS AND ISSB.
+THAT’S ALL ABOUT THE PAKISTAN ARMY INITIAL AND ISSB Test.

 If you still have any queries, you can contact me via the contact form.